AnmolSinha1201/MOSES/Documentation.md

 __new(param1)
 {
 	//acts as constructor to the class.
+	//returning nothing returns the instance of an object.
+Returning some non-null value prevents object creation.
+	// this makes the class a static-only, i.e. no instance of that class can be created.
 }
 ```
 ```
 __delete()
 {
 	//acts as destruuctor to the class.
+	//It can return some value, which will be assigned to its LValue.
 }
 ```
 ```